nk8713694/assignment/README.md

 here how i will create this  project, we can follow these steps:

-Set up a Flask backend that can receive audio packets from the frontend via Socket.IO.
-You can use the Flask-SocketIO library to achieve this.
+Set up a Flask backend that can receive audio packets from the frontend via Socket.IO. we can use the Flask-SocketIO library to achieve this.

-Create a React frontend with a button to start recording audio.
-You can use a library like react-mic for capturing audio.
+Create a React frontend with a button to start recording audio. we can use a library like react-mic for capturing audio.

 Use Socket.IO to establish a connection between the frontend and the backend.
 Send the audio packets to the backend using Socket.IO.

-Use a speech-to-text API like Google Cloud Speech-to-Text to transcribe the audio.
-You can use the google-cloud-speech library to interact with the API.
+Use a speech-to-text API like Google Cloud Speech-to-Text to transcribe the audio. we can use the google-cloud-speech library to interact with the API.

 Use the Flask-SocketIO library to send the interim and final results back to the frontend.